mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 \label{eq:kummer_sol}
 $$
-where $A$ and $B$ are constants, and ${}_1F_1$ is the confluent hypergeometric function of the first kind, defined as
+where $A$ and $B$ are constants, and ${}_1F_1$ is the confluent hypergeometric function of the first kind defined as
 $$
 {}_1F_1(a, b, z) = \sum_{m=0}^{\infty}
 \frac{a^{(m)}z^n}{b^{(m)} m!},